Renormalization group analysis of multi-Dirac-node materials: Physical Properties

-where the residue $a$ is a constant determined from the sum rule.
-The $\delta$ function peak with finite $a$ means that the system remains a Fermi liquid in sharp contrast to the (2+1)D case, \cite{gonzalez1994nfl} while the continuum state for $|\omega| > c_{\infty} k$ comes from the interaction.
+where the constant $a$ is determined by the sum rule.
+The $\delta$ function peak with finite $a$ indicates a Fermi liquid state, which is different from the (2+1)D analysis. \cite{gonzalez1994nfl} The continuum state for $|\omega| > c_{\infty} k$ is emerged from the electron-electron interaction.

-\section{Electric conductivity}
+\subsection{Electric conductivity}

-In this section, we calculate the electric conductivity from the quantum Boltzmann equation with the leading log approximation.
-Calculations are performed by following previous studies, \cite{arnold2000tci,fritz2008qct,hosur2012cti} and the detailed description is shown in Appendix.
-We present only the solution here, which is valid for $\omega \ll T$:
+In this section, we calculate the electric conductivity for $\omega \ll T$ from the quantum Boltzmann equation (QBE) with the leading log approximation.
+Calculations are performed by following previous studies. \cite{goswami2011qcba,arnold2000tci,fritz2008qct,hosur2012cti} The QBE in the external field $\bm{F}$ is